-The visuals not only hold up in comparison to indie 8-bit games developed today, but for the time, they were revolutionary.
+The visuals not only hold up in comparison to indie 8-bit games developed today but for the time, they were revolutionary.
 The most notable technique Capcom used was to give the character sprites black outlines, which was something rarely seen on the NES prior.
-A problem with the original Nintendo was that it had a limited colour palette, and game developers had to compromise accordingly; but with Mega Man, Capcom simply realized that colours could be made much more distinctive from one another by merely separating them with thin lines of black between the scenery and the character sprites, and it worked flawlessly.
-Not only that, but the diversity in level design was also top notch, with the game taking place in locations like futuristic laboratories and vast, rocky canyons.
+A problem with the original Nintendo was that it had a limited color palette, and game developers had to compromise accordingly; but with Mega Man, Capcom simply realized that colors could be made much more distinctive from one another by merely separating them with thin lines of black between the scenery and the character sprites, and it worked flawlessly.
+Not only that, but the diversity in level design was also top-notch, with the game taking place in locations like futuristic laboratories and vast, rocky canyons.

 Gameplay – 5/10